Table of Contents

 Keep the original package

 We recommend you to keep the yerba mate on its original, new and unopened package.
 This is a requirement in some countries, but it is also a good practice to avoid long waits and uncomfortable situations.

 To declare or not declare it?

 Depending on your destination, you might need to declare your yerba mate.
-There might also be specific restrictions depending on the region from which you are travelling.
+There might also be specific restrictions depending on the region from which you are traveling.

 It is essential to research beforehand and you will notice that in most websites lack a specific category for yerba mate.
 However, as yerba mate is comparable to loose tea, we recommend you use the tea regulations as a general rule.
 If in doubt, it will always be best to contact directly with customs services.

 Mate-on-the-go requires some planning and preparation, but we can assure you the outcome is worth the trouble.
-We hope you have found our ‘commuting and travelling with mate’ guide helpful.
+We hope you have found our ‘commuting and traveling with mate’ guide helpful.